|

 in order to have the love to forgive or ask for forgiveness?
 It is available right now, this very moment, through Jesus Christ,

-Most loving God, you desire mercy and forgiveness in our lives and in our families.
+who died that all might be forgiven: even me and you.
+LET US PRAY Most loving God, you desire mercy and forgiveness in our lives and in our families.
 We are guilty of the wrongs we

 have done and the forgiveness we have left unsaid and undone.
 We are sorry, O God for our vindictive and unforgiving spirit.